Barry Jenkins

 Biography

-Jenkins directed the miniseries adaptation of National Book Award winner Colson Whitehead’s The Underground Railroad for Amazon which garnered widespread acclaim, earning seven Emmy nominations, including Outstanding Directing for a Limited Series.
-The series also earned Barry the DGA Award for Outstanding Directorial Achievement in Movies for Television and Limited Series as well as the Golden Globe for Best Limited Series, Anthology Series or Television Motion Picture.
+On television, Jenkins directed and executive produced The Underground Railroad, an ambitious adaptation of Colson Whitehead’s Pulitzer Prize–winning novel for Amazon.
+The limited series was praised for its haunting beauty and emotional depth, earning seven Emmy nominations, including Outstanding Directing for Jenkins, and winning both the DGA Award for Outstanding Directorial Achievement in Movies for Television and Limited Series and the Golden Globe for Best Limited Series.